mariadb-corporation/MaxScale/Documentation/Tutorials/Using-MaxGUI-Tutorial.md

 ## Annotation

 1. Edit parameters button.
-This button is shown on the mouseover event allowing to edit the MaxScale parameter.
+This button is shown on the mouse hover allowing to edit the MaxScale parameter.
 Clicking on it will enable editable mode on the table..
 2. Editable parameters are visible as it's illustrated in the screenshot.